Friends of the Dominican Republic’s (FDR) Grant Programs Help Peace Corps Volunteers in the Dominican Republic (DR)

-Friends of the Dominican Republic (FDR), is a non-profit group made up primarily of former Peace Corps Volunteers who have served in the Dominican Republic over the past 52 years.
-It provides small grants to support projects and programs involving Peace Corps Volunteers and the people they work with.
-It does this through two FDR program funds (the Community Challenge Fund and the Program Support Fund) supported with donations from its membership and others.
+Friends of the Dominican Republic (FDR), is a non-profit group made up primarily of former Peace Corps Volunteers who have served in the Dominican Republic over the past 54 years.
+We provide small grants to support projects and programs involving current Peace Corps Volunteers and the Dominican people with whom they work.
+We do this through two FDR program funds- the Community Challenge Fund and the Program Support Fund- supported with donations from our members and others.
 Each fund has a different emphasis and they are designed to complement each other.
 A description of each program is provided below.

 HOW COMMUNITY CHALLENGE FUNDS ARE REQUESTED - The Community Challenge Fund (CCF) is designed to help poorer communities in the DR to build basic infrastructure projects, including but not limited to water filtering systems, electrification, cement floors, improved smokeless wood stoves, latrines, schools, libraries, sports courts and economic development projects.
 CCF provides funding for 10-15 projects a year with a maximum project grant of $4,000.
 A total of 108 projects have been funded as of 2016.
 Eligible projects must include a community contribution of at least 25 percent, often in the form of sweat equity and some construction materials.
 Active involvement by both Peace Corps Volunteers and community groups is required and a plan for sustaining the project must be demonstrated.